This refreshing peppermint vodka cocktail is made with only 2 ingredients, including a homemade candy cane vodka! It’s perfect for the holidays!

 I’ve also made this drink into a bit of a peppermint White Russian by adding a splash of cream.
 It’s really good!!

-The vodka keeps for quite a long time, as long as you store it in a dark place (or in the freezer)!
+The candy cane vodka will keep for quite a long time, as long as you store it in a dark place (or in the freezer)!
+I had actually forgotten about a small jar of it in the back of our cabinet from a year ago and it still tasted totally fine!

 Print